Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: Discussions

 We presented a systematic numerical procedure, which we call MFM, for determination of scaled up operators describing the macroscopic influence of microscopic transport processes.
 MFM is applicable to both laminar and turbulent flows, homogeneous and inhomogeneous flows, and can be used to examine transport of scalar fields as well as vector fields such as those describing momentum as a transported quantity.

 For a given setting, MFM can obtain the exact macroscopic differential operator governing the evolution of mean fields.
-However, MFM does not solve the closure problem in turbulence modeling.
-This is because MFM obtains the operator coefficients explicitly in terms of the independent coordinates for each specific setup.
-Tackling the turbulence closure question requires expressing these coefficients in terms of the mean field quantities themselves resulting in nonlinear operators.
-The advantage of MFM is therefore in quantification of the model-form error and identification of improved model forms.
-Whether the RANS model should involve an anisotropic but local eddy diffusivity or a non-local operator, the presented methodology can provide this information quantitatively.

 Additionally, MFM provides a robust framework for RANS model verification.
 In today's practice, RANS model forms are postulated based on physical intuition, and their coefficients are tuned using reference data from configurations similar to those in real applications.
 Therefore, when a model generates accurate mean velocity profiles, it is unclear to what degree the good performance is due to cancellation of model-form error with coefficient error.
 Performing MFM on specific geometries, and direct comparison with RANS operators allows a more rigorous verification of RANS models.

-We point out that MFM is an expensive procedure (either forward or inverse), involving at least multiple DNS solutions.
-Therefore, we expect this method to be mostly used to investigate canonical problems.
-The hope is that an understanding of closure operators in canonical flows will reveal some universality, and that this understanding can be extendable to flows with more complex geometries.
-As an example, we showed how application of MFM in homogeneous and isotropic turbulence can inform new RANS operators which then led to significant improvements in prediction of axisymmetric jet flows without requiring an MFM analysis of jets.

 Examination of the macroscopic operators for homogeneous flows in Fourier space revealed a smooth curve with $k^2$ scaling in the low-wavenumber limit and $k^1$ scaling in the high-wavenumber limit.
 The $k^1$ scaling was universally observed in a wide range of conditions for both laminar and turbulent problems and for both scalar and momentum transport.
 While the $k^1$ scaling is consistent with the intuitive expectation of bounded dispersion speed, the pre-factor to this scaling is real and positive, and thus cannot be captured by an advective operator.
 Instead, we showed that this scaling is indicative of a non-local, but dissipative mechanism of transport, as suggested by the fitted operator, $\nabla \left[D/\sqrt{1-l^2\nabla^2}\right]\nabla$.
 Due to presence of two asymptotic scalings in the small and large $k$ limits, the non-locality does not conform to a simple fractional-order differential operator expressed as a Laplacian to a non-integer power.
 Extending our observations to inhomogeneous cases, we conclude that fractional order PDEs are likely limited in scope for describing macroscopic transport.
 Instead one needs to consider non-locality in a broader sense, as described by the introduced kernel $\mathcal{D}\left({\bf x},{\bf y}\right)$ that expresses mean fluxes in terms of a weighted superposition of the surrounding mean field gradients.